Call me old-fashioned but I just love a good old pasta salad. One that is loaded with fresh veggies and coated with a rich, tangy dressing. Oh, yeah.

 - Toss everything together until well mixed.

-Other pasta salad recipes you might enjoy from around the internet:
+Other pasta salad recipes you might enjoy:

 - Tomato Herb Pasta Salad from Amanda’s Cookin’